 Looking After Your Mental Health at Times of Political Uncertainty and Change

 Political fallout can take its toll on the lives of individuals on a deeply personal level.
-With the pending Brexit changes, no one knows this better than the divided people of the UK and EU.
+With the pending Brexit changes, no one knows this better than the divided people of the UK and the EU.